 - The rolls are delicious dunked into marinara sauce (store-bought is fine!)

 The key to working with fresh pizza dough is to let it come to nearly room temperature before rolling out.
 Refrigeration makes the gluten in the pizza dough tighten, and it’ll snap right back to its original size if you try to roll it out when it’s cold.
-I let mine sit on the counter for at least 30 minutes before trying to roll it out.
+I let mine sit on the counter for at least an hour before trying to roll it out.

 How to make pepperoni rolls